 - Exchange thought-leading views at an industry or category level.

 - Provide your audience with opportunities to watch relevant videos, read articles, sign up for webinars, and register for your events.

 - Earn authority and trust with search engines.

 Content hubs are typically smaller than corporate websites, but larger than a blog with various kinds of content.
-The key differences between a branded content hub and a website or blog:
+The key differences between a branded content hub and a website or blog include:

-The key is to tie all sources of traffic into your marketing automation and customer relationship management (CRM) systems.
+The key to successfully designing your content hub is to tie all sources of traffic into your marketing automation and customer relationship management (CRM) systems.
 This will create a feedback loop that will allow you to establish your ROI, as well as data that allows you to improve.